carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 This data has 64 pixels or features that can be fed into a model to predict digit classes.
 Features or pixels with more variability will often be more predictive of the target class because those pixels will tend to vary more with digit assignments.
 Unfortunately, each pixel/feature contributes just a small percentage of the total variance found in this dataset.
 This means that a machine learning model will likley require many training examples to learn how the features interact to predict a specific digit.

-As a general rule of thumb (with some [notable exceptions](https://openai.com/blog/deep-double-descent/)), as you increase the number of predictor variables used by a model, additional data is needed to fit a good model (i.e., one that isn't extremely overfit).
-When additional data isn't an option, a good choice is often dimensionality reduction techniques.

 ### Principle Component Analysis (PCA)

-PCA is a technique that does rotations of data in a two dimensional array to decompose the array into combinations vectors that are orthogonal and can be ordered according to the amount of information they carry.
+PCA is a data transformation technique that allows you to represent variance across variables more efficiently.
+Specifically, PCA does rotations of data matrix (N observations x C features) in a two dimensional array to decompose the array into vectors that are orthogonal and can be ordered according to the amount of information/variance they carry.
+After transforming the data with PCA, each new variable (or pricipal component) can be thought of as a linear combination of several of the original variables.

+Use the below code to run PCA on the MNIST dataset.
+This code will also plot the percentage of variance explained by each  principal component in the transformed dataset.
+Note how the percentage of variance explained is quite high for the first 10 or so principal components.
+Compare this plot with the one we made previously.

 ~~~
 pca = decomposition.PCA()